Terry Tyler: Professional career

 After his college career came to a close, the forward was selected by the Detroit Pistons in the second round of the 1978 NBA draft.
 The move was largely influenced by Pistons Head Coach Dick Vitale, who coached Tyler at UD before going to the Pistons in 1978.
 He played seven seasons for the Pistons, and averaged a career-high 13.4 ppg points per game in 1980–81.
 During his time with the Pistons, Tyler would play alongside University of Detroit teammates Duerod, Boyd and Long.
 A free agent in 1985, Tyler elected to sign with the Sacramento Kings, spending three seasons with the Kings.
 Leaving the hometown team was tough and Tyler said, "There were some tough years in Detroit, but I just wanted to make a difference.
 I wasn't fortunate enough to get a ring but doggone it at least we got it going in the right direction.
 I wanted the fans to know that when they saw me, I was going to give 110%."

 Tyler then finished his NBA career with the Dallas Mavericks for the 1988-89 NBA season.
 Tyler played 11 seasons (1978–1989) in the NBA in total, averaged 10.2 points and 5.4 rebounds in his NBA career and earned NBA All-Rookie Team honors in 1979.
 He also participated in the 1986 NBA Slam Dunk Contest, where he finished 8th.
-Tyler would complete his playing career overseas, playing three season in the Lega Basket A in Italy.
+Tyler would complete his playing career overseas, playing three seasons in the Lega Basket A in Italy.